One of the questions I am asked most often–right after “What’s that bird?”—is what food to use in backyard bird feeders that will attract more birds.

 - 1 part birdseed, oats, or chopped nuts

-Mix it, smear it on a tree trunk, pine cone, or an unused garden gnome, and wait.
+Mix it, smear it on a tree trunk, pine cone, or almost any surface.
 Chickadees, woodpeckers, and wrens will thank you.

 - Winter: Focus on suet, black oil sunflower, and peanuts.

-- Spring: Break out the white millet, mealworms, and oranges for orioles.
+- Spring: Break out the white millet, mealworms, and oranges & grape jelly for orioles.

 - Summer: Keep things clean and continue sunflower and millet blends.